 The individual department managers are responsible for creating their own budget need estimates based on goals and allocated resources.

-Allowing individual department managers to prepare their own budget estimates makes them more accountable, accurate and reliable.
+Allow individual department managers to prepare their own budget estimates.
+This delegation of responsibility will result in the manager being more accurate and accountable for budget estimates.

 Once these departmental budgets are prepared, they are submitted to the next level of management for review and approval.